The answer to the question ‘Why make your own bread when you can buy it at every supermarket for about 70p* a loaf?’ could be answered in many ways.

 I am not a food scientist (or any kind of scientist) so I don’t understand what most of these more scientific sounding ingredients are, which is rather my point*.
 If I can eat bread that doesn’t contain unnamed enzymes and Mono- and Di- Acetyl Tartaric Acid Esters of Mono-and Di-Glycerides of Fatty Acids, then I think I will continue to make and eat that bread rather than subject my stomach to this cocktail of scientifically produced food. *(I have googled some of these ingredients and the details of what I found are at the bottom of this post if you are interested to find out more).

 The bread available from the large industrial bakeries is made with efficiency and economics in mind rather than any health or, indeed, taste benefits.
 It’s made with speed.
 This means that you don’t benefit from the long fermentation that homemade bread or bread from a good bakery can offer.
 Proper fermentation increases the digestibility of bread.
 Industrially and speedily made bread is harder to digest.
-They have to add all of these processing aids, enzymes, chemicals and extra gluten to get that soft, well risen loaf because they don’t have the time for that to happen naturally with a good, long fermentation.
+They have to add all of these processing aids, enzymes, chemicals, fats and extra gluten to get that soft, well risen loaf because they don’t have the time for that to happen naturally with a good, long fermentation.
 Manufactured bread has very little to do with proper bread making and a lot to do with producing a cheap food stuff that has little nutritional value and is difficult to digest.
 There is an interesting short podcast about industrial bread and the history of the Chorleywood Bread Process on the Eat This Podcast site.

 If you choose to buy bread rather than make it at home, then please buy wisely.
 Do your research, ask what is in it and how it was made.
 Your stomach will thank you for it.
 But my advice is get your hands stuck in and make your own, your stomach and your general well being will thank you for it.